 If you like sharks, you’ll love the aquarium’s “Oceanarium”, which features a transparent viewing room five metres (16 feet) under water.
 Step inside to see some of the ocean’s most majestic sharks from 360 degrees – including grey reef sharks, leopard sharks and a school of scalloped hammerhead sharks – as well as porcupine stingrays, leopard stingrays, humphead Maori wrasse and many types of schooling fish.
 Also worth checking out is the 400,000 litre (105,660 gallon) “River Monsters” exhibit, which houses giant strange-looking creatures such as the highly endangered freshwater sawfish (one of the planet’s largest fish) and the largest freshwater ray in the world, the freshwater whiptail stingray.

 Importantly, Cairns Aquarium isn’t just a place to get up close and personal with local marine life: it’s a place to help save it, too.
 The centre has a dedicated research and development department and you can join one of the many talks by university trained staff – conducted daily in each of the four major amphitheatres – to learn more about conservation measures in place to preserve local ecosystems and their inhabitants.
-Visitors can also take a back-of-house tour to learn about the inner workings of the aquarium or tour the on-site turtle rehabilitation centre, which is slated to launch its own breeding program in future.
+Visitors can also take a back-of-house tour to learn about the inner workings of the aquarium or tour the on-site turtle rehabilitation centre.
 You can even book an upgraded pass to enjoy a personal tour with a dedicated guide if you’re a true aquarium aficionado.
-There really are so many ways to gain an in-depth perspective here in this special part of the world.

 Where to encounter marine animals on the Great Barrier Reef